manojkmgit/setup_minikube_kubernetes_ubuntu/setup_kubernetes_ubuntu.md

 * Parameter --v controls the verbosity level of the output.\

 --apiserver-advertise-address -> the private IP of current machine (it can be public IP too.
 But, then worker nodes will have to communicate over the public internet)
 --pod-network-cidr -> choose a CIDR which is not in use or doesn't exist yet.
-We need to give same value later while applying the POD networking addon.
+We need to give same value later while applying the Kubernetes networking model.
 --service-cidr -> choose a CIDR which is not in use or doesn't exist yet

 Example commands: